womenwhocode-renotahoe/coder_maker_workshop/mentor_tips.md

 - put index.html (use put command for each file)
 - quit

+## Respect Copyrights
+When helping coders find images or examples, make sure to talk to them about respecting copyrights and other intellectual property.
+If there is interest, discuss open course options.

 ## Maker Safety
 Help new makers clip component ends; these ends are sharp.
 Have them turn their faces away.
 Try to capture clipped ends and throw them away before continuing.